SagarRaghuvanshi31/Linux/README.md

 ```
 - **Add new user** <br>

-this command is use to add a new user
+Run this command to add a new user
 ```
 adduser sagar <br>
 useradd raghuvanshi
 ```
 - **Check current username** <br>

-this command is use to check current login username
+Run this command to check current login username
 ```
 whoami <br>
 logname
 ```
 - **See the hostname** <br>

-this command is used to see the hostname
+Run this command to see the hostname
 ```
 hostname or uname -n
 ```
 - **Change the hostname temporary** <br>

+Run this command to change hostname temporary
 ```
 hostname sky
 bash
 ```
 - **Change the name permanently** <br>

+Run this command to change permanentaly

+nmtui = network manager terminal user interface <br>
+bash = Bourne Again SHell
 ```
-nmtui = network manager terminal user interface bash
+nmtui
+bash
 ```
 - **See the all info** <br>

+Run this command to all system info

+uname = Unix name <br>
+-a = archieve
 ```
 uname -a
 ```
 - **See the date and time** <br>

+Run this command to see date and time
 ```
 date
 ```
 - **Change the date and time** <br>

+Run this command to change date and time
 ```
 date -s "2 jan 2050 18:30:45"
 ```
 - **Shutdown the server** <br>

+Run this command to shutdown the server
 ```
 init 0 or shutdown -p or poweroff
 ```
 - **Restart the Server** <br>

+Run this command to restart the server
 ```
 init 6 or reboot or shutdown -r
 ```